 mkfs.*, and the like) to optimize data placement and access.
 If a legacy device does not export I/O alignment and size data, then storage management tools in Red Hat Enterprise Linux 7 will conservatively align I/O on a 4k (or larger power of 2) boundary.
 This will ensure that 4k-sector devices operate correctly even if they do not indicate any required/preferred I/O alignment and size.

-to learn how to determine the information that the operating system obtained from the device.
+.
 This data is subsequently used by the storage management tools to determine data placement.

 The IO scheduler has changed for Red Hat Enterprise Linux 7.
 Default IO Scheduler is now Deadline, except for SATA drives.
 CFQ is the default IO scheduler for SATA drives.
 For faster storage, Deadline outperforms CFQ and when it is used there is a performance increase without the need of special tuning.